 I love making quiche from wild greens.
 When we harvest healthy wild greens from unsprayed areas, the plants are so nourishing to us and our loved ones.
 It’s another layer of getting the medicine to the people in a way that they will love to eat!
 Cooking for people is one of my favorite things to do.
 My man builds houses all day and comes home filthy and hungry.
 I like to pair up the quiche with a formidable salad full of wild and garden greens, chopped veggies, chopped nuts, dried fruit such as cranberries or raisins, fresh chopped apples, chunks of cheese and a good homemade salad dressing.
 I love to listen to him groan with pleasure as he eats.
 For me, that’s all the thanks I need.

-• 1 cup flour of choice.
+• 1 cup flour of choice – wheat, cassava, what works for you

-• 1/3 cup plus 1 Tbsp. chilled Irish butter
+• 1/3 cup plus 1 Tbsp. chilled Irish butter or cold coconut oil

 • 2 – 3 Tbsp. cold water

-Cut the butter into the flour until they are completely incorporated with each other.
+Cut the fats into the flour until they are completely incorporated with each other.
 Add 2 Tbsp cold water and quickly stir around with your fingers until the mass holds together in a ball, adding the extra 1 Tbsp water if needed.
 Toss some flour on the counter, and press the ball onto the flour until it’s slightly flattened.
 Turn over and dust both the counter and crust with flour.
 Roll out and place in a glass pie pan.
 For easy transfer, fold the pie crust in half.
 Line the fold in the middle of the pie pan and unfold.
 Arrange the pie crust and pinch the edges to make them look cute.

 Saute until tender in 2 Tbsp olive oil or Irish butter, and place on top of the pie crust: